Quark-hadron phase transition in DGP including BD brane: Lattice QCD phase transition

 \section{Lattice QCD phase transition}

-The phase transition could be first or second order phase transition, or it can only be a crossover with rapid change in the variable.
-The type of transition strongly depends on the values of quark masses.
-In this section we restric the analysis to lattice QCD phase transition and consider the physical quantities related to the QHP transition in the context of DGP brane-world scenario with brane BD scalar field.
-Let's have a brief review on lattice QCD.
-Lattice QCD phase transition is one of fundamental concept in particle physics and is deeply relevant to any study corresponding to the early times evolution of the universe.
-Based on this scenario, there is a soup of quark and glouns which interact and hadron forms by crossover transition.
-Lattice QCD is a new approach which enable us to study nonperturbative regime of the QCD equation of state.
-Various methods exist for obtaining equation of state.
-The equation of state has been estimated in recent calculation for 2+1 flavor QCD.
+In this section, we are about to investigate the lattice QCD phase transition and consider the physical quantities related to the QHP transition in the context of DGP brane-world scenario with brane BD scalar field.
+A brief review on lattice QCD is presented in the following lines.
+One of the basic phenomena in the particle physics is lattice QCD phase transition, so that any study related to the early time evolution of the universe involves this phase transition.
+According to this scenario, there is a soup of quarks and gluons which interact.
+Then, through a crossover transition, hadrons are formed.
+There are various different method to acquire the equation of state.
+Studying the nonperturbative regime of the QCD equation of state is possible via the newly presented approach as lattice QCD.
+In the recent calculation, the equation of state has been estimated for 2+1 flavor QCD.
 The most extensive estimation of equation of state has been performed with fermion formulation on lattice with temporal extent $N_t=4, 6$ \cite{16,17,17a}, $N_t=8$ \cite{18} and $N_t=6, 8, 10$ \cite{19}.
-The trance anomaly can be calculated accurately for high temperature region $T > 250 {\rm MeV}$.
-Therefore, in order to construct a realistic equation of state in high temperature region, one can use lattice data for the trace anomally in this region.

-The condition is somehow different for low energy regime.
-In low energy regime where $T < 180 {\rm MeV}$, the trace anomaly is affected by large discretization effect.
-But, the hadronic resonance gas (HRG) model is suitable to construct equation of state in low energy regime and has been well studied \cite{20}.
+For high temperature region $T > 250 {\rm MeV}$, one could accurately compute the trace anomaly.
+Then, in high temperature regime, the lattice QCD data for the trace anomaly could be utilized in order to construct a realistic equation of state. \\ For the low temperature regime $T < 180 {\rm MeV}$, the situation is somehow different.
+In this regime, the trace anomaly is affected by large discretization effect.
+However, the hadronic resonance gas (HRG) model is a an appropriate approach to construct an equation of state, which has been studied in \cite{20}.